 Civil Society and Rural Development in Bosnia and Herzegovina (CiSaRD)

 Partner organisation: Centre for Economic and Rural Development (CERD)

-The project objective is to strengthen the capacities of civil society organisations and their networks to boost equal participation of rural women and men in local economic opportunities, advocate for their interests and contribute to policy harmonisation with the EU standards.
-The attainment of this objective will create an impact in terms of poverty and injustice reduction in rural areas of Bosnia and Herzegovina.
+The project objective is to strengthen the capacities of civil society organisations and their networks, to boost equal participation of rural women and men in local economic opportunities, advocate for their interests and contribute to policy harmonisation with the EU standards.
+The attainment of this objective will create an impact in terms of poverty and injustice reduction in the rural areas of Bosnia and Herzegovina.